 7. Set up a Google Business profile

 While Google Business profiles are especially important for local businesses, it doesn’t hurt to set one up for your online business.
 In fact, it’s a great and simple way to improve SEO.
 When I search for “Stephanie Corrigan Branding and Web Design” my Google Business profile is the first result that comes up.
 Within this profile, I include details such as my appointment booking link, business hours, website URL, plus a brief description of my services.
-It’s fairly bare bones, and yet I have had leads find me through my Google Business profile and book a consultation.
+It’s fairly minimal, and yet I have had leads find me through my Google Business profile and book a consultation.
 It only take a few minutes to set up your profile, so don’t hesitate!